 He could feel the reassuring weight of the ticket in his chest pocket and its presence calmed him.
 Hunder breathed deeply one more time before stepping back into the glare and noise of the diner.

-As the decline had begun to take hold Hunder’s great-great-great-great Grandfather had begun the process of handing over the land in accordance with the Shaftsbury Byron Accord.
-Land owners were being greatly compensated by the government for releasing any land suitable for farming.
+As the decline had begun to take hold, Hunder’s great-great-great-great Grandfather had begun the process of handing over the land.
+In accordance with the Shaftsbury Byron Accord, land owners were being compensated by the government for releasing any land suitable for farming.
 Great-great-great-great Hunder had seized the opportunity to grab a little bit more of the wealth he had become so accustomed to.

-The wily old goat had managed to maintain salvage claims on the land he had handed over and as a result his income had not suffered when the scrappers and searchers had begun to take raw minerals and reclaimed scrap out of the previously undisturbed green belt.
-When the government prospectors had discovered a rich seam of previously unknown tin on the North West coast of the land the compensation package had been substantial.
+The wily old goat had managed to maintain salvage claims on the land he had handed over.
+As a result, his income had not suffered when the scrappers had begun to take raw minerals out of the previously undisturbed green belt.
+When the government prospectors had discovered a rich seam of tin on the North West coast of the land, the compensation package had been substantial.

-Great-great-great-great Hunder had effectively ensured his family’s income for the next hundred years and out of shear boredom he had subsequently turned his attention elsewhere.
+Great-great-great-great Hunder had ensured his family’s income for the next hundred years.
+And, out of shear boredom, he had turned his attention elsewhere.

 For the remaining sixty years of his life Great Hunder had applied his fine eye for detail to a new trade and begun to create, with painstaking precision, luxury handmade fountain pens.
-Over time Hunder’s reputation for craftsmanship and quality spread globally and the ownership of a Hunder pen became a required status symbol for the upper classes.
-It is said that the Relic Pact was signed and ratified many years later by three of great-great-great-great Hunder’s creations belonging to each head of state signing the historic treaty.
-Supposedly the Emperors desk at the white office in UltraSamp still counts a Hunder among its stationary.
+Over time, Hunder’s reputation for craftsmanship and quality spread globally.
+The ownership of a Hunder pen became a required status symbol for the upper classes.
+It is said that the Relic Pact was signed and ratified many years later by three of great-great-great-great Hunder’s creations.
+Belonging to each head of state signing the historic treaty.
+Supposedly, the Emperors desk at the white office in UltraSamp still counts a Hunder among its stationary.

-As the old man aged he taught his eldest son the intricacies of the craft and within a decade Hunder junior had achieved parity with his mentor’s skill.
-Great Hunder died leaving behind a son to continue his artistry into a new generation and for generations this tradition continued, skills passed down from father to son over the centuries.
+As the old man aged he taught his eldest son the intricacies of the craft.
+Within a decade Hunder junior had achieved parity with his mentor’s skill.
+Great Hunder died leaving behind a son to continue his artistry into a new generation.
+And for generations, this tradition continued.
+Skills passed down from father to son over the centuries.

 Until our Hunder was born.